pingidentity/pingidentity-devops-getting-started/docs/QUICKSTART.md

 Step 3 starts the containers and uses the `environment` information to pull an externalized configuration (profile) into the container from a Github URL.
 Since we are treating the container like a VM, we only need to pull this configuration on the very first container start, and thus step 5 leads to commenting out `environment:`.
 With the environment commented out, we can be sure the container will not pull in an external configuration and potentially overwrite our work.

 **Additional Notes**
-You can now run `docker-compose down` and `docker-compose up` to "shut down" an "start up" your environment.
+You can now run `docker-compose down` and `docker-compose up` to "shut down" and "start up" your environment.
 Keep in mind that your configurations are persisted to the specified location.
 If you need to delete your configurations, just delete the location.

 ## Cleanup